 Sami Kallio: Yeah.
-Two points, proves what you did and also points your problems where you should be more innovative and then find the [inaudible 00:01:27] find the problem areas.
-But today we are talking about, anyway, business case of employee experience and you're spending some time to find out different service about this area because of course, we have our own point of view, but we are kind of small player but you'll find something from Deloitte.
+Two points, proves what you did and also points your problems where you should be more innovative and then find the problem areas.
+But today we are talking about, anyway, business case of employee experience and you're spending some time to find out different surveys about this area because of course, we have our own point of view, but we are kind of small player but you'll find something from Deloitte.

 Sami Kallio: And also to make it practical, how do you start to do things because I think we had a survey last year with SDI that pointed at about the same percentage that this is so important area and so many people thinking that they are not there yet.
 But I think it's like everybody's planning to do and I hope we can make this episode maybe help a bit, how to start doing things.
 But you also found another one, MIT?

-Sami Kallio: I think kind of it also, never scary if you combine these two researches that home.
-Few are thinking they are doing well and then that results like 25% in more business outcome, that's...
+Sami Kallio: I think kind of it also, never scary if you combine these two researches, few are thinking they are doing well and then that results like 25% in more business outcome, that's...
 There must be something to be done in this area to really get better.
 I think in MIT, I love two things.
 It was talking very much about the motivation of people and what motivates them really in work that they have to feel valuable for the environment where they will go.
 The other thing was that it really was talking much about CIO's role, interchange, that what CIOs have to be doing and what is their kind of a...
-They should put the whole change and how well [inaudible 00:05:01] how needy that is.
+They should put the whole change and how valuable and how needy that is.
 I think that's of course one really big challenge for CIOs who are seen as technical people.
 Not through all of them, but now they have to be people leaders and that's a change.